Mexico City pipeline hit by 'sabotage' amid crackdown on fuel theft

 Local television showed angry protesters blocking a major roadway in Mexico City’s Iztapalapa neighborhood.

-The head of Mexico’s central bank said on Thursday that the country’s economy and inflation rate could be negatively affected if fuel distribution problems persist.
+The head of Mexico’s central bank said on Thursday that the economy and inflation rate could be negatively affected if fuel distribution problems persist.

 The closure of a pipeline from the Salamanca refinery in the central state of Guanajuato last weekend cut off supply for numerous gas stations.

-Lopez Obrador later said the military had discovered a 3-kilometer (1.9 mile)-long “hose” that was funneling fuel out of storage tanks from the facility to a secret storage area.
+Lopez Obrador later said the military had discovered a 3-km (1.9 mile)-long “hose” that was funneling fuel out of storage tanks from the facility to a secret storage area.

 The president also confirmed some congestion at key ports where imported motor fuels arrive, noting that some tanker ships were awaiting to discharge cargos, but he did not provide details.